-This highly attractive and versatile 2,979m2 property has been zoned General Residential zone - Urban precinct in a Urban Neighbourhood.
+This 2,979m2 property is zoned General Residential zone - Urban precinct in an Urban Neighbourhood.

-One of the last larger properties on Station Road, Burpengary to offer numerous options for Developers.
+One of the last larger properties available for development on Station Road, Burpengary to offer numerous options for Developers.
 Acquisition of this property would also provide access to the last large property on Station Road Burpengary - 15,480m2 - which is for sale (130A Station Road, Burpengary and displayed in photo gallery).
-Acquisition of at least an additional four house blocks which abut the 15,480m2 property is available and would provide access to a large parcel of land for development.
+Acquisition of several additional house blocks which abut the 15,480m2 property is available and would provide access to a large parcel of land for development.

-Recent zoning provides great opportunities to maximize the land yield and development footprint.
+Recent zoning provides great opportunities to maximize the land yield and development footprint such as high-density housing of up to six levels.

-The 3 bedroom cavity brick home reduces traffic noise and provides a cool temperature in summer and winter warmth.
-An open fireplace provides a warm welcome in cold weather.
-A shade house abuts the open plan kitchen and dining area as does a large rumpus/family room may serve as an ideal "Man's Cave" or "Ladies Retreat" and has been enjoyed as a "Teenager's Den/Bedroom".
-Would make an ideal home business office (with a shop front available on a main road) or a home gym.
+The 3 bedroom cavity brick home has an open fireplace.
+A shade house abuts the open plan kitchen and dining area as does a large, free-standing rumpus/family room.
 A covered Entertainment Area is ideal for outdoor entertaining.
-Access to the rear of the property is via an internal gate and a large two-car garage is located near the rumpus/family room.
+Access to the rear of the property is via an internal gate and a large two-car garage is located near the free-standing rumpus/family room, ideal for a teenager's retreat or granny flat.
 Ideal for rental if development plans are not imminent - rental approx $350-$400/week.

 Current owners are willing to remove some of the infrastructure if the purchaser will not use these items.

 Sporting two road frontages, 25m of main road and 80m of a public access road, it has a signal intersection to control traffic flow.
 The 80m public access road is built to Council specifications and provides easy access to the eastern side of the property while minimizing traffic flow.
-Moreton Bay Regional Council has approved this road for access to this property.
+Moreton Bay Regional Council has advised that this road is available for access to this property.

 Purchase of the adjoining 15,480m2 property also recently zoned General Residential zone - Urban precinct in a Urban Neighbourhood is available.
 This is the last property on Station Road to offer significant m2 for versatile development options.
 Access via the property at 136 Station Road will minimize traffic flow and give access to a signal intersection.